Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

     - From the list of devices, click on your device (created on step 6).
     - Click on "Direct Method".
       ![Methods](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot/resources/embc_samples_04_methods.png)
-    - On "Method Name", type "ping" (the sample expects the name "ping").
+    - On "Method Name", enter "ping" (the sample expects the name "ping").
-    - On "Payload", type '{ "somevalue": 1234 }' (the payload can be empty, but MUST be a valid Json).
+    - On "Payload", enter '{ "somevalue": 1234 }' (the payload can be empty, but MUST be a valid Json).
     - Click on "Invoke Method".
     - See the reply from the sample on "Result" (bottom of the page).
       ![Response](../../../../docs/iot/resources/embc_samples_05_methods_response.png)